cgiacomi/node-challenge/README.md

 Happy hacking 😁!

-## What Have I done?
+## What Have I done with the API?

 The following have been completed more or less in chronological order. some areas have been revisited and refactored, for example the `Basic Expense route` has been refactored various times, but the list below serves to help show the train of thought of how I worked with the API and how it arrived at what it is currently.
+The tests, both unit tests and acceptance test have been added along with the various features I added and changes that have been carried out.

 ### Typescript types